JustinSDK/dotSCAD/docs/lib2x-ring_extrude.md

 - `shape_pts` : A list of points represent a shape.
 See the example below.
 - `radius` : The circle radius.
 - `angle` : Defaults to 360.
 Specifies the number of degrees to sweep, starting at the positive X axis.
 It also accepts a 2 element vector which defines the central angle.
 The first element of the vector is the beginning angle in degrees, and the second element is the ending angle.
-- `twist` : The number of degrees of through which the shape is extruded.
+- `twist` : The number of degrees of through which the shape is twisted.
 - `scale` : Scales the 2D shape by this value over the length of the extrusion.
 Scale can be a scalar or a vector.
 - `triangles` : `"SOLID"` (default), `"HOLLOW"` or user-defined indexes.
 See [polysections](https://openhome.cc/eGossip/OpenSCAD/lib2x-polysections.html) for details.
 - `$fa`, `$fs`, `$fn` : Check [the circle module](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Using_the_2D_Subsystem#circle) for more details.